Winter Storm Watch: Snow expected this weekend

+This cooler air will help set the stage for weekend snow.
+Saturday will be dry during the day.
+Sunday will be dry during the day.
+But in the middle we have some snow to get through Saturday night into daybreak Sunday.
+We couldn't ask for better timing, most of the snow will fall as we sleep.
+But most of the state will be shoveling by Sunday morning after a quick 3"-6" of snow.
+I also think snow will melt quickly with 40s on Sunday and 60s next week.

-But Saturday we have no weather issues during the day.
-The day looks mostly sunny and cooler with highs in the 30s.
-Clouds will start to increase in the mid-late afternoon.
+Saturday will start off sunny with increasing afternoon clouds and highs in the 30s.

 Then we're on the WEATHER WATCH for Saturday night into early Sunday.
-A fast-moving storm loaded with moisture will slide southeast of New England.
-At this point plowable snow is likely.
 Here are our latest thoughts:

-- Timing: Near 8 PM Saturday night to daybreak Sunday morning (around 6 A.M.)
-This is actually nice timing with most of the storm occurring overnight while we sleep!

-- Initial estimates: 2"-6" of snow although this may need to be adjusted up or down as we get more information.
-The closer we get to the event itself, the better view we get of this storm.

 Forecast Details:

-TODAY: Cloudy with showers and damp roads.
-Some drying possible later this afternoon, and turning windy.
-Falling temperatures in the afternoon.
-High: Near 50.

-SATURDAY: Mostly sunny and cool.
-Increasing clouds late.
+SATURDAY: Mostly sunny in the morning with increasing afternoon clouds.
 High: Mid-upper 30s.
-Snow arrives after dark.
+Snow arrives 7-8 PM.

 SUNDAY: Snow ends early in the morning around daybreak.
 Then clearing, milder.
 High: mid-upper 40s.